 - After you create your page, you will want to add it to your Modules page

-Make sure the "UNL Library Resources" link is accessible in the main navigation panel of the course
+Make sure the "University Library Resources" link is accessible in the main navigation panel of the course

 Facilitate a Class Discussion